-- Already working on projects?
+- Not familiar with project management?
+You will receive a solid introduction to the profession. - Already working on projects?
 You will be able to immediately apply globally recognized project management skills. - Significant work experience?
-You will be able to refine your knowledge of Project Management standards and their application in the workplace. - Students are expected to work and think like professional project managers and apply project management concepts in a class project simulation. - Students should contact an academic advisor and talk to department faculty in your major about transfer options and certificates.
+You will be able to refine your knowledge of project management standards and their application in the workplace. - · Students are expected to work and think like professional project managers and apply project management concepts in a class project simulation. - Students should contact an academic advisor and talk to department faculty in your major about transfer options and certificates.

-Professional/technical program competencies can be found on the Pierce College website at http://www.pierce.ctc.edu/proftech/.
+Professional/technical program competencies can be found at www.pierce.ctc.edu/dept/ proimat/outcomes